This article will answer the key question - how do I get charitable status for my organisation?

 How to get charitable status

-The Charity Commission for Northern Ireland will determine if an organisation is charitable or not - it established the register of charities in December 2013 and is now calling on all charitable organisations to come forward and register.
-Previous to the establishment of the register of charities, HMRC granted ‘charitable recognition for tax purposes’ for charitable organisations in Northern Ireland.
+The Charity Commission for Northern Ireland will determine if an organisation is charitable or not - it established the register of charities in December 2013 Previous to the establishment of the register of charities, HMRC granted ‘charitable recognition for tax purposes’ for charitable organisations in Northern Ireland.
 The Commission has issued new guidance on 'Starting up a new charity' for people who are thinking of setting up a charity for the first time.

 How to register as a charity with the Charity Commission

-The Charity Commission has issued guidance on registering as a charity which gives detailed information about the online process and preparing for charity registration.
-It has also devised a very helpful online tutorial which demonstrates on how to complete the online application.
+The Charity Commission has issued guidance on registering as a charity which gives detailed information about the online process and preparing for charity registration which we strongly recommend you follow when completing the online registration application.
+It has also devised a very helpful online tutorial which demonstrates how to complete the online application.
 When your organisation successfully registers as a charity with the Commission you can then apply for charitable tax exemptions with HMRC, see below.

 How to register your charity for tax purposes